cca/libraries_wagtail/docs/readme.md

 There are a few layers to the CCA Libraries site.
 The outline below shows the basic structure with a few annotations:

-- The parenthesis next to a page title contain the name of its model
+- The parentheses next to a page's title contain the name of its model
-- An asterisk \* denotes a _singleton_ page
+- An asterisk \* denotes a _singleton_ page (e.g. the home page, various indices)
-- A caret ^ denotes non-page content (doesn't appear in search results, shouldn't be visited directly)
+- A caret ^ denotes non-page content (doesn't appear in search results, shouldn't be visited directly in a web browser)

 ```
 Root (Wagtail abstraction)
     |---Home* (home.HomePage)
         |---Services* (categories.CategoryPage)
-            |---Instructional Technology & Information Literacy^ (categories.RowComponent)
+            |---Instructional Services & Technology^ (categories.RowComponent)
                 |---Child content pages...
             |---Circulation Services^ (categories.RowComponent)
+                |---Child content pages...
+            |---Emerging Projects^ (categories.RowComponent)
                 |---Child content pages...
         |---Collections* (categories.CategoryPage)
             |---Collections^ (categories.RowComponent)